383 Security Personnel, 925 Terrorists Killed In Pakistan In 2024: Official

-ISLAMABAD, Dec 28 (NNN-APP) – At least 383 security personnel and 925 terrorists were killed, in 59,775 operations conducted across Pakistan in 2024, a senior officer of the Pakistan army said, yesterday.
+(MENAFN- IANS) Islamabad, Dec 28 (IANS) At least 383 security personnel and 925 terrorists were killed in 59,775 operations conducted across Pakistan in 2024, a senior officer of the Pakistan army has said.

-During the operations, 73 high-value targets from the banned Tehreek-e-Taliban Pakistan and other militant groups were killed, Ahmed Sharif Chaudhry, director general of the Inter-Services Public Relations (ISPR), told a press briefing.
+During the operations, 73 high-value targets from the banned Tehreek-e-Taliban Pakistan and other militant groups were killed, Ahmed Sharif Chaudhry, Director General of the Inter-Services Public Relations (ISPR), told a press briefing on Friday, as per Xinhua news agency.

 "This year marks the highest number of terrorists neutralised in the past five years," he said.